bugaka/bugaka.github.io/elements.md

 <div class="row">
 <div class="6u 12u$(small)">
 		<p>After I got my media and communications degree, I worked as a translator and copywriter in Serbia.
 At one point, I took part in the organization of hospitality and communication for an international creative tech festival.
 It got me exposed to the innovative use of technology and gave me a chance to meet tech-savvy creative professionals that challenged my idea of what was possible.
-The experience shaped my interest in the future of content, in particular, in the role of natural language in a digital environment.
+The experience shaped my interest in the future of content, in particular, in the role of natural language in a digital environment.</p>

-I am also interested in the evolving world of business intelligence and data ethics, as well as the effects of technology on human psychology.
+<p>I am also interested in the evolving world of business intelligence and data ethics, as well as the effects of technology on human psychology.
 I am an avid researcher, and I will explore almost any subject related to my interests.</p>

    <header>
        <h3>What can I do for you?</h3>